box/box-python-sdk-gen/docs/sign_requests.md

 - source_files `Optional[List[FileBase]]`
   - List of files to create a signing document from.
 This is currently limited to ten files.
 Only the ID and type fields are required for each file.
 - signature_color `Optional[CreateSignRequestSignatureColor]`
-  - Force a specific color for the signature (blue, black, or red)
+  - Force a specific color for the signature (blue, black, or red).
 - signers `List[SignRequestCreateSigner]`
   - Array of signers for the signature request.
 35 is the max number of signers permitted. **Note**: It may happen that some signers belong to conflicting [segments](r://shield-information-barrier-segment-member) (user groups).
 This means that due to the security policies, users are assigned to segments to prevent exchanges or communication that could lead to ethical conflicts.
 In such a case, an attempt to send the sign request will result in an error.
 Read more about [segments and ethical walls](https://support.box.com/hc/en-us/articles/9920431507603-Understanding-Information-Barriers#h_01GFVJEHQA06N7XEZ4GCZ9GFAQ).
 - parent_folder `Optional[FolderMini]`